Milan Stojadinović: Diplomacy

-Yugoslavia had signed a treaty of alliance with France in 1927, at a time when the Rhineland was still occupied by France, and during Franco-Yugoslav staff talks, it was promised that France would take the offensive into western Germany if Germany should start another war.
-As long as the Rhineland remained a demilitarized zone, there was always the possibility of the French launching an offensive into western Germany, which reassured Yugoslavia.
-Weinberg wrote that the demilitarized status of the Rhineland the treaty of Versailles had imposed was "...the single most important guarantee of peace in Europe" for as long as the Rhineland was demilitarized, it was impossible for Germany to attack any of France's allies in Eastern Europe without exposing itself to the risk of a devastating French offensive into western Germany.
-The remilitarization of the Rhineland on 7 March 1936 meant that Germany started building the West Wall along its border with France, which ended any hope of a French offensive into western Germany.
+Yugoslavia had signed a treaty of alliance with France in 1927, when France still occupied the Rhineland, and during Franco-Yugoslav staff talks, it was promised that France would take the offensive into western Germany if Germany should start another war.
+As long as the Rhineland remained demilitarized, there was always the possibility of a French offensive into western Germany, which reassured Yugoslavia.
+Weinberg wrote that the demilitarized status of the Rhineland the treaty of Versailles had imposed was "...the single most important guarantee of peace in Europe," for, as long as the Rhineland was demilitarized, it was impossible for Germany to attack any of France's allies in Eastern Europe without exposing itself to the risk of a devastating French offensive into western Germany.
+The remilitarization of the Rhineland on 7 March 1936 enabled Germany to start building the West Wall along its border with France, ending any hope of a French offensive into western Germany.
 From the Yugoslav viewpoint, the remilitarization of the Rhineland and the construction of the West Wall meant that Germany could now launch offensives into eastern Europe without fear of France, which led Stojadinović to break with the traditional pro-French foreign policy of Yugoslavia and to seek an understanding with the Reich.
 On 15–20 June 1936, the chiefs of staff of the Little Entente (Romania, Czechoslovakia and Yugoslavia) met in Bucharest to discuss their plans now that the Rhineland was re-militarized.
 The gloomy conclusion of the Bucharest meeting was that France was not a factor in Eastern Europe, and henceforward there were only two great powers in Eastern Europe, namely the Soviet Union and Germany, and the victory of either in another war would mean the end of their independence.
-Stojadinović viewed the Kingdom of Yugoslavia's future sustainable only if a neutral status akin to that of Switzerland could be established.
-His foreign policies pushed consistently towards this goal.
-Examples are the non-aggression treaty with Italy and Yugoslavia's extension of its treaty of friendship with France.
+Stojadinović worked increasingly toward a goal of neutrality like that of Switzerland.
+Examples of his work to that end were the non-aggression treaty with Italy and Yugoslavia's extension of its treaty of friendship with France.